 You Do Not Have A Successful Personal Injury Claim If…

-There needs to be an accident and you need to be hurt because of it.
+There are many common Personal Injury myths out there.
+The bottom line is that there needs to be an accident and you need to be hurt because of it.
 But that’s just the beginning.
 You need to prove both the guilt of the at-fault party and the extent of the injuries they caused you to suffer.

-These three different scenarios will not lead to successful Personal Injury claims.
+The following three different scenarios will not lead to successful Personal Injury claims.
+If you…

 - Caused the accident

 - Got into a car accident and can’t prove that the other party was at fault (even when they were)

 - Got into a car accident, can prove that the other person was at fault, but can’t prove the type and extent of your injuries.

 Keep Expectations in Check: Personal Injury Misconceptions

 It is a common misconception that it’s easy to get huge settlements from Personal Injury cases.
 The so-called “Tort Reform” advocates would have us believe that Personal Injury claims are the very reason for all of the country’s economic woes.
 Listen to them and it’s easy to think that getting a huge settlement for pain and suffering is cake.